borodust/borodust.github.io/projects/trivial-gamekit/manual.md

 with [`#'scale-canvas`](#gamekit-scale-canvas),
 [`#'translate-canvas`](#gamekit-translate-canvas) and
 [`#'rotate-canvas`](#gamekit-rotate-canvas) accordingly.
-If you need to keep canvas state for nested drawing operations you will appreciate presence of [`#'with-pushed-canvas`](#gamekit-with-pushed-canvas) macro, that keeps canvas state to the dynamic extent of its body.
-This means that upon returning from the macro canvas transformation state will be returned to its original state before the macro and all transformation operations inside its body were canceled out.
+If you need to keep canvas state for nested drawing operations you will appreciate existence of [`#'with-pushed-canvas`](#gamekit-with-pushed-canvas) macro, that keeps canvas state to the dynamic extent of its body.
+This means that upon returning from the macro canvas transformation state will be returned to its original state before the macro and all transformation operations inside its body would be canceled out.

 **All** drawing operations should be performed inside [`#'draw`](#gamekit-draw).